insanity54/precious-data/README.md

 P-Memories is a Japanese exclusive card game with card titles, text, and flavor text primarily written in Hiragana, Katakana, and Kanji.

-The goal of this project is to create a dataset of English translated P-Memories cards.
-With this dataset, myself and third-parties will be empowered to create apps which encourage English speaking players to better enjoy P-Memories card game.

 ## What the Precious Data project does

 ### Data Ripper